Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-productcategory.md

 [VERIFY: src/Packetery/Module/ProductCategory/CategoryGridExtender.php#hideCategoryListColumnByDefault].
 The column name of this module equals the column name of the product list, and only the screen keeps them apart [VERIFY: src/Packetery/Module/ProductCategory/CategoryGridExtender.php#addCategoryListColumns].
+The column shows only whether a restriction exists, and the administrator opens the category to see which carriers it names
+[VERIFY: src/Packetery/Module/ProductCategory/CategoryGridExtender.php#fillCategoryListColumn].
+The
-The module contains no TODO comment and no FIXME comment.
+module contains no TODO comment and no FIXME comment.